 FEAST OF ST. LAWRENCE

-In some Krishna temples the deity is symbolically placed
+some Krishna temples the deity is symbolically placed in a cradle.

-processions and mock battles which commemorate the disputes
+and mock battles which commemorate the disputes which took place

 The Hindu festival is celebrated throughout

-can last for two and a half days.
-Clay models of Ganesh
+last for two and a half days.
+Clay models of Ganesh are taken

-are taken in procession around the areas of the temples
+in procession around the areas of the temples before being immersed

 The feast is held at Colva on the second

-granted by the Menino Jesus which resides within the Church
+by the Menino Jesus which resides within the Church of Our Lady

-of Mahatma Gandhi.
-Prayer meetings are held at the memorial
+Mahatma Gandhi.
+Prayer meetings are held at the memorial site

-site in Delhi.
-As a sign of respect it is a Dry Day and
+in Delhi.
+As a sign of respect it is a Dry Day and no alcohol

-popular ten-day long festival begins on the first day of
+ten-day long festival begins on the first day of the Hindu month

-Festival of Lights is second in importance only to Ganesh
+of Lights is second in importance only to Ganesh Chaturthi and

-Chaturthi and marks the victory of Good over Evil.
-Symbolically
+marks the victory of Good over Evil.
+Symbolically lamps are lit

-lamps are lit morning and evening within the homes of the
+morning and evening within the homes of the worshippers.

 Hindu festival dedicated to those holiest